danzyxd/CTFs/2024_Train_CybHack_CTF/mistery_gift_#2.md

 <img src="https://github.com/danzyxd/CTFs/assets/144260597/8a46578b-6bdf-47d3-8eaa-ed5d54c8a7d1" width=70% height=70%>

-It gives us an error page, seems like there's no flag.txt file, so let's try in other directory, especially an upper one< to do it we have to put "../" before the "flag.txt".
+It gives us an error page, seems like there's no flag.txt file, so let's try in other directory, especially an upper one, to do it we have to put "../" before the "flag.txt".

 <img src="https://github.com/danzyxd/CTFs/assets/144260597/10bbf30d-dccf-46be-9908-ba869fe5d17d" width=70% height=70%>